edgeimpulse/example-standalone-inferencing-zephyr/docs/On_your_zephyr_board.md

 $ west build -b nrf52840dk_nrf52840
 ```

-This generates binary files in the build/ directory that can be flashed on the [nRF52840DK](nrf52840dk_docs) using onboard a J-LINK.
+This generates binary files in the build/ directory that can be flashed on the [nRF52840DK][nrf52840dk_docs] using onboard a J-LINK.

 #### Flashing using a *west* and J-LINK
-Connect your board, usually via USB, and turn it on if there’s a power switch.Then flash the sample using [west flash](west_flash):
+Connect your board, usually via USB, and turn it on if there’s a power switch.Then flash the sample using [west flash][west_flash]:
 ```bash
 $ west flash
 ```